 Finally, Danny and Brian hit the stage.
 The video screen lit up with animated logos.
 The bands theme song boomed.
 The audience was jumping, screaming and chanting for sexual acts.
 Perfect place for parents with their teenage son.
 Max was having a blast.

 They worked through some of their hits(?)
 “Cool Patrol”, “Unicorn wizards”, “Dinosaur Laser fight” to the delight of the audience, who sang every word.
 They performed covers “You spin me round”, “Pour some sugar on me” and “Everybody wants to rule the world” which was fun.
 And introduced a new tune “Danny don’t you know” accompanied by a monologue about fitting in.

 Throughout it all they did goofy gags, engaged the audience in a bunch of different ways including the recurring bit of Ninja Brian flipping off the crowd.
 All in good fun and bad taste.

 It was a scene.
 The band and audience were connected by a deep understanding of who they are and what they were doing.
-It is fun if you are in the club and all are welcome to join.
+It’s fun if you’re in the club and all are welcome to join.